Teresa Baksa: Middle Years Continued

 Teresa Baksa, Diane Bezan, oil/linen, 30" x 36"

-The power of a work of art, and its ability to coalesce images, thoughts, and memories into a living presence is really a mighty thing.
-Now Diane's presence lives on at The Winsor School, frozen in a moment, about to speak, and encircled by her "girls" who she helped to guide into their futures.
-Originally the portrait was intended to be hung in Diane Bezan's office, which had been changed into a student lounge in memory of Diane.
-But in 2015-2016, an immense addition was built to incorporate a performing arts center, wellness center, and gymnasium to the school.
-The Diane Bezan Student Lounge was located just at the entryway to this addition.
-And so, the former student lounge was opened up to the existing corridor, and the new student lounge became the transition point between the historic main building of The Winsor School and the new complex.
-A location for the portrait was designed by the architects so that it would be well-lit and seen.
-The new Diane Bezan Student Lounge was rededicated in May of 2016.
+The power of art to bring together images, thoughts, and memories is remarkable.
+Diane's presence now lives on at The Winsor School, captured in a moment with her "girls" whom she guided into their futures.
+The portrait was initially meant for Diane Bezan's office, which became a student lounge in her memory.
+In 2015-2016, a large addition was built that included a performing arts center, wellness center, and gym.
+The Diane Bezan Student Lounge was placed at the entryway of this addition, creating a link between the historic main building and the new complex.
+Architects designed a spot for the portrait that was well-lit and visible.
+The new lounge was rededicated in May 2016.

 Diane Bezan Lounge, The Winsor School, Boston, MA. photo by Teresa Baksa 2016